Are you including nut butter in your weight loss plan? Here's why you should choose whole nuts instead

-Many of us love peanut butter and other nut butters.
-I often see articles written about which nut butter is healthier or better but what is missing from the conversation is the issue of choosing whole nuts over nut butters.
-Don't get me wrong, natural nut butters are nutritious and can be a very healthy part of your diet.
-But if you are trying to lose weight, eating nuts instead of nut butters has some advantages to weight control.
+Many of us love peanut butter and other types of nut butter.
+I often see articles written about which nut butter is healthier or tastier but what is missing from the conversation is the issue of choosing whole nuts over nut butters.
+Don't get me wrong, all types of nut butters are nutritious and can be a very healthy part of your diet.
+But if you are trying to lose weight, eating whole nuts instead of nut butters for weight loss is smart.
 This doesn't mean you have to give up nut butters altogether - but more often than not, choose whole nuts over nut butters.
 Here are some reasons why.

 Eating nuts requires you to slow down - you need to chew the nuts first before you swallow.
 Chewing nuts reduces the risk for choking as well as helps the digestive process.

-Another common problem with nut butters is how many people serve themselves.
+Another common problem with nut butters is how people serve themselves.
 People often tell me that they use a teaspoon to scoop out a serving of nut butter.
-Then they log 1 teaspoon and are delighted to see that it only contains about 32 calories.
-However, unless you use a measuring teaspoon and level it, that teaspoon scoop is likely heaping and is closer to one tablespoon - with 96 calories instead of 32 calories.
-That might not seem like a big deal, but many folks do this daily and sometimes multiple times a day.
+Then they log 1 teaspoon and are delighted to see that it has only 32 calories.
+However, unless you use a level measuring teaspoon, that teaspoon scoop is likely heaping and is closer to one tablespoon - with 96 calories instead of 32 calories.
+That might not seem like a big deal, but many people do this daily and sometimes multiple times a day.
 That daily underestimation could be enough to keep you in calories balance rather than calories deficit (which means you don't lose weight).
-If you eat nuts or nut butters, be sure to weigh your portions - that is the most accurate way to control your portion size and calories.
+If you eat nuts or nut butter for weight loss, be sure to weigh your portions - that is the most accurate way to control your portion size and calories.

-Another benefit to eating whole nuts is that the true calories content is likely to be lower than that of their nut butter.
-There was an interesting study conducted a few years ago that showed whole almonds had a lower calories count than what was being listed in food databases.
-Apparently, digestion is slightly lower with whole nuts so the true calories obtained from eating whole nuts is lower in a human compared to a bomb calorimeter (how calories are measured in food in a lab).
-You can learn more about this by our blog post Almonds Have Fewer Calories Than Listed on Food Labels.
+Another benefit to eating whole nuts is that the true calories content is likely lower than their nut butters.
+There was an interesting study conducted years ago that showed whole almonds had a lower calories count than what was being listed in food databases.
+Apparently, we don't fully break down and digest all parts of the almond.
+This means that the true calories content of almonds (and likely all whole nuts) are lower than what is listed on food labels and food databases (including food trackers).

 If you are used to eating a snack after dinner then try 1/2 - 1 oz of nuts instead of a sweet.
 If you have a sweet tooth, try honey-roasted peanuts instead of ice cream or candy.
-The protein, fat, and chewing will help you feel full but the calories are reasonable at 80-160 calories depending upon portion size.
-Many people have told me that they get on an evening eating jag when they eat carbs.
-Does that describe you too?
-Then consider trying a small portion of nuts instead.
+The protein, fat, and chewing will help you feel full but the calories are reasonable at 80-160 calories depending on portion size.
+Many people have told me that their appetite goes into overdrive when they eat carbs.
+Does that describe you?
+If so, then consider trying a small portion of nuts instead.

-Also, what we eat with nut butters affects our overall calories intake and nutrient intake - perhaps enough so to offset the health benefits of the nut ingredient.
-For instance, I never eat just peanut butter - I almost always have it on a slice of bread with sliced banana, and a small glass of milk.
+Also, what we eat with nut butters affects our overall calories intake and nutrient intake.
+For instance, I never eat just peanut butter - I often have it on a slice of bread with sliced banana, and a small glass of milk.
 If I have that as a meal, then the calories work out okay, but as a snack, that means a hefty cost of 360 calories!
 However, I often just eat whole nuts as a standalone snack -1 oz of nuts satisfies me for about 180 calories (more or less depending upon the nut type).

-If you love and prefer nut butters and won't eat whole nuts, then just use caution.
-Opt for natural nut butters with few or no added ingredients.
+If you love and prefer nut butter and won't eat whole nuts, opt for natural nut butter with few or no added ingredients.
 This might mean you have to stir the nut butter before each use.
-Be sure to measure the weight of your portion carefully and make sure the calories fit.
-Don't nibble mindlessly on nut butters if you are trying to lose weight.
+Be sure to measure the weight of your portion carefully and make sure the calories fit in your budget.
+Don't nibble mindlessly on nut butter for weight loss.
 Also, pay attention to what you typically eat with the nut butter.
-Are you eating more carbs and calories than you intended because certain foods and beverages go well together?

 Tree nuts and peanuts are all great sources of healthy fats and nutrients.
-If you need to limit your sodium (salt) intake, then avoid heavily seasoned flavors and go for lightly salted or no added salt versions.
+If you need to limit your salt intake, then avoid heavily seasoned flavors and go for lightly salted or no added salt versions.
 Mix it up a bit - try different types of nuts.
-On any given day, I'll have at least 5 types of nuts in my pantry.
-Right now, I have walnuts, pecans, cashews, peanuts, and honey-roasted peanuts.
+For instance, right now, I have four different types of nuts in my fridge and pantry: walnuts, pecans, lightly salted peanuts, and honey-roasted peanuts.